 One of the main reasons information management becomes an untenable activity is that employees are so busy that they are unable to actually dispose or organize information.
 Companies must be intentional about not only ensuring a central and organized repository of information but also that each employee has time to manage records.
 Scheduling time and making it a part of the project plan is the best way to ensure it gets done.

 4 – Review Vendor Invoices and Understand Line Items

 Organizations must continue to be vigilant in managing the costs they incur.
 Understanding what the vendor is billing for shredding services or information management is key to managing costs.
 A proactive approach can also encourage the vendor to increase their billing accuracy and quality of service.
 If a vendor charges a surplus for excess weight when disposing of documents, it may be advantageous to manage the weight of documents.
-Many large vendors list unnecessary additional charges such as fuel surcharges, minimum orders, and administrative fees.

 5 – Ability to Turn Information into Insights

 Healthcare organizations were cited to lose $70.2M a year or 15% of additional revenues because of an inability to turn data into insights.
 Data curation to ensure timely, relevant, correlated, and predictive insights requires information management expertise.
 Having a data analytics specialist can help organizations drive cost savings or increase their revenues.
 The first step in this journey is becoming a digital organization and having an experienced advisor train and nurture your team to becoming proficient data curators and analysts.